Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Introduction

 \section{Introduction}

 Pathology is the gold standard of diagnosis.
-Traditional pathology mainly focuses on macroscopic observation under microscope.
-Pathologists determine the nature of lesions and classify tissue based on subjective experience, and the diagnosis results are easily affected by factors such as experience and fatigue \cite{1,2,8}.
-Computational pathology transforms glass slides into digital images and analyzes with image processing technology, which promotes the transformation of pathological diagnosis from qualitative analysis to quantitative calculation.
-In recent years, relying on whole slide image scanning technology \cite{3}, artificial intelligence algorithms represented by deep learning have achieved remarkable results in the field of computational pathology \cite{1,4,5}, and have become a current research hot area and a significant direction of future development of pathology.
+The traditional pathology approach mainly focuses on macroscopic observation under a microscope.
+Pathologists determine the nature of lesions and classify tissues based on subjective experience, and the diagnosis results are easily affected by factors such as experience and fatigue~\cite{campanella2019clinical,elmore2015diagnostic,wang2016deep}.
+Computational pathology transforms glass slides into digital images and analyzes them with image processing technology, which promotes the transformation of pathological diagnosis from qualitative analysis to quantitative calculation.
+In recent years, relying on whole-slide image (WSI) scanning technology~\cite{litjens2017survey}, artificial intelligence algorithms represented by deep learning have achieved remarkable results in the field of computational pathology~\cite{campanella2019clinical,lu2021data,quan2021densecapsnet}; they have become a current research hotspot and a significant direction for the future development of pathology approaches.

-Deep learning (DL) is one of the common methods to extract features from computational pathology, which can directly learn sub-visual image features that are difficult for humans to find with eyes \cite{6}.
-However, most DL methods require a large amount of high-quality labeled data, which are difficult to transfer to other data sets with different feature spaces or probability distribution functions \cite{7}.
-Different staining methods, scanning equipment, different diseases and intra-class differences across organs and tissues will lead to data feature differences and long tail problems especially in the field of computational pathology \cite{6}.
-Maximizing the use of source domain data sets for representation learning becomes an important method to alleviate the poor performance of the model caused by data scarcity in the target domain \cite{7,9,10}.
+Deep learning (DL) is one of the common methods used to extract computational pathology features, as it can directly learn subvisual image features that are difficult for humans to find with their eyes~\cite{pati2021reducing}.
+However, most DL methods require a large amount of high-quality labeled data, making them difficult to transfer to other datasets with different feature spaces or probability distribution functions~\cite{agarwal2021transfer}.
+Different staining methods, scanning equipment variations, different diseases and intraclass differences across organs and tissues lead to data feature differences and long-tailed problems, especially in the field of computational pathology~\cite{pati2021reducing}.
+Maximizing the use of source-domain datasets for representation learning becomes an important method for alleviating the poor model performance caused by data scarcity in the target domain~\cite{agarwal2021transfer,zhuang2015supervised,kolesnikov2020big}.